Thevel0per/travel-planner/README.md

 This project includes several scripts to help with development:

 -   `bin/dev`: Starts the development server (Rails server, CSS watcher, etc.).
--   `bin/rails test`: Runs the automated test suite.
+-   `bin/rails spec`: Runs the automated test suite.
 -   `bin/rubocop`: Lints the codebase for style consistency.
 -   `bin/brakeman`: Runs a static analysis for security vulnerabilities.